writethedocs/www/docs/conf/australia/2020/news/cfp-extend.rst

 We'll have more to share soon
 -------------------------------

-We are putting the finishing touches on all the other aspects of the event.
+We are working through all the other aspects of the event.
 Expect to hear more about the welcome reception, social event, and more in the next few months.
 This will be our fourth Australian conference, and first one for the Indian community, and we can't wait!